Excerpt: Danger Danger

 He was crashing into something – he wasn’t even sure what.
 The concrete bollard with the blue direction arrow in the middle of the road, perhaps.
 A moment later, his head hit the windscreen.
 And then there was nothing more.

 Time – 14 May 88, twenty-three years ago.
 Place – St. Austin’s Maternity Hospital.

 Marie Sinclair, aged seventeen and single, lay in a hospital bed, struggling through the first stages of childbirth.

-She had been to the ante natal clinic, had learnt how to relax, had learnt all about the second stage, about panting like a dog and not pushing until the doctor or the midwife told her to push.
+She had been to the antenatal clinic, had learned how to relax, had learned all about the second stage, about panting like a dog and not pushing until the doctor or the midwife told her to push.

 She had hoped that Jamie would be with her when all this was happening.
 She had to admit that she was scared.

 Natural childbirth, that was the thing to go for, everyone had said.
 But right now, there were only two things she wanted.
 One was a hefty dose of some helpful drug, something, anything, to take away the pain.

 If he had been here to hold her hand and tell her he loved her, it would have been so much better.
 But he had chickened out.
 He’d been horrified when he found that she was pregnant.
 Had never suggested marrying her, even moving in with her.
 Didn’t want a baby.
 And when the scan showed that there were actually two babies, he was even more reluctant.

 Marie groaned loudly again.
 The pains were coming more strongly than ever.